FuDGE: A Method to Estimate a Functional Differential Graph in a High-Dimensional Setting: Fu nctional D ifferential G raph E stimation: FuDGE

 \subsection{Optimization Algorithm for FuDGE}

-The optimization program~\eqref{eq:objectivefunc} can be solved by a proximal gradient method~\citep{parikh2014proximal} summarized in Algorithm~\ref{alg:prox}.
+The optimization program~\eqref{eq:objectivefunc} can be solved using a proximal gradient method~\citep{parikh2014proximal} summarized in Algorithm~\ref{alg:prox}.
 Specifically, at each iteration, we update the current value of $\Delta$, denoted as $\Delta^{\text{old}}$, by solving the following problem: